Tracked Hovercraft: Genesis at Hovercraft Development

-The surprising discovery was that the amount of energy needed to move a given vehicle using hover technology could be lower than the same vehicle on steel wheels, at least at high speeds.
+The surprising discovery was that the energy needed to move a vehicle using hover technology could be lower than the same vehicle on steel wheels, at least at high speeds.
 Over 140 mph, conventional trains suffered from a problem known as hunting oscillation that forces the flanges on the sides of the wheels to hit the rail with increasing frequency, dramatically increasing rolling resistance.
 Although the energy needed to keep a hovercraft in motion also increased with speed, this increase was slower than the sudden (and sometimes catastrophic) increase due to hunting.
 That implied that for travel above some critical speed, a hovercraft could be more efficient than a wheeled vehicle running on the same route.